Board of Directors

 Bonnie Matthews is the Operations Manager at the Native Canadian Centre of Toronto (NCCT).
 Bonnie brings front-line experience working for a Daily Bread Food Bank member organization that serves the needs and interests of people living in poverty, including managing the NCCT’s food program.
 Bonnie is devoted to improving client service and providing safe and inclusive access to nutritious food for those experiencing food insecurity.

 Regan McGee is the Chairman and Chief Executive Officer of Nobul Corporation, an innovative technology company that has created a revolutionary online real estate trading marketplace operating throughout North America.
 Regan brings 20 years of experience running complex organizations and empowering his employees to achieve outstanding success.
-Prior to inventing and founding Nobul, he ran his own real estate investment company (McGee Capital) and served in senior roles at Brookfield, BMO and Dundee.
-Regan is an Economist, Broker of Record and Chartered Investment Manager by training.
+Prior to conceiving and founding Nobul, he ran his own real estate investment company, McGee Capital, and served in senior roles at Brookfield, BMO and Dundee.
+Regan is an Economist and Chartered Investment Manager by training.
+Regan is a licensed real estate Broker and is a member of the Canadian Real Estate Association, the Ontario Real Estate Association and the Toronto Real Estate Board, and holds an ICD.D designation from the Institute of Corporate Directors, as well as a Chartered Investment Manager (CIM) designation, from the Canadian Securities Institute.
 Regan has served passionately on the boards and committees of large financial institutions, the North York General Hospital and several not-for-profit organizations.

-Anthony Santilli is the Vice President of Sales & Marketing at Bullfrog Power, Canada’s 100% Green Energy Company.
-Anthony brings 20 plus years of progressive marketing and business experience in small start-ups and large established businesses, with emphasis on marketing and general business principles.
+Anthony Santilli is Managing Director of an early stage sharing economy start-up aimed at lowering the overall GHG emissions of the commercial real estate industry.
+Previously Anthony led marketing and sales and helped grow Bullfrog Power into Canada’s leading 100% Green Energy Company.
+Anthony brings 20 plus years of progressive marketing and business experience in small start-ups and large international businesses, with emphasis on innovation, marketing and growth.
+Anthony holds a Science degree from McGill University and a joint MBA from McGill and the University of North Carolina in Chapel Hill.
 Anthony has been a dedicated supporter of the Daily Bread Food Bank both in his professional and family life.

 Christine Yip is the Founder of Organizations for Impact, a management consultancy that works with leaders across sectors to build more inclusive, psychologically safe, and empowering workplace cultures.
 Previous to this, Christine worked as a Manager at both Accenture and KPMG consulting practices, and as a social policy researcher at the University of Toronto’s Mowat Centre and the London School of Economics’ Centre for Analysis and Social Exclusion.
 She holds a Masters Degree in Social Policy and Planning from the London School of Economics and a Masters in Industrial and Organizational Psychology from the University of Guelph.
 She also teaches Change Management at York’s Schulich School of Business.